greglobinski/gatsby-starter-base/README.md

 If you want to install any other version of the starter than `master` you need another procedure, you need to clone the repo.

-<p style="background: #F5B041; padding: 5px 10px; border-radius: 2px; color: white;">If you know what you do you can of course clone the original repo.
-But if you not please fork it first.</p>
+> If you know what you do you can of course clone the original repo.
+But if you not please fork it first.

 Log in to your Github account.
 Open the [repo](https://github.com/greglobinski/gatsby-starter-base) page and click **Fork** button in the top right corrner.
 Then open the page of your forked repo - https://github.com/[yourgithubname]/gatsby-starter-base - and get the link from the green **Clone or download** button.